-Nautilus is a well known, reputed, and default Ubuntu file manager.
+Nautilus is a well-known, reputed, and default Ubuntu file manager.
 This reputation is also the result of being the default manager for the GNOME desktop environment.
 The file manager has a clean interface.
-Very necessary or must-have features are default features of Nautilus.
+Very necessary or must-have features are the default features of Nautilus.
 However, adding different plugins can fulfill any other requirements for the users.

 - Three view styles: To get a suitable and flexible view.

 - Browse Mode: You can visit the folder and record it.